KnightMollo/w4111.github.io/fdclarification.md

 # Clarification about Functional Dependency Decomposition

 This document clarifies decomposition for functional dependencies.
-What I demonstrated in class was misleading.

 ## BCNF